 To monitor the trends and status of the steelhead populations in Toppenish, Satus and Ahtanum Creeks we conducted spawning ground surveys including a redd count to index adult spawning escapement.
 We operated rotary screw traps to monitor juvenile outmigration below the spawning and rearing habitat on these watersheds.
+We operated three passive Integrated Tag (PIT) Interrogation Systems (PTIS) in the Toppenish and Ahtanum Watersheds.
 We also monitored water temperature, an important limiting factor for steelhead production in the Yakima River Basin (Yakima Fish and Wildlife Recovery Board 2004, 2009)